YatharthKumarSaxena/Strict-Auth-Service/README.md

 - Blocked devices are prevented from making any further requests unless unblocked.

 > DeviceID plays a critical role in both **rate limiting** and **access enforcement**.
+> DeviceID + UserID combo is also used in Rate Limiting where Token is Required
 ---

 ## 🧪 **Testing Strategy**